leon4rd/test/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.